Kay Bailey Hutchison Convention Center: Notable tenants and events

-The venue was once home of the Dallas Chaparrals/Texas Chaparrals of the American Basketball Association, who played in Dallas from the 1967-68 season through the 1972-73 season.
+The venue was once home of the Dallas Chaparrals/Texas Chaparrals of the American Basketball Association, who played in Dallas from the 1967–68 season through the 1972–73 season.
 The team moved to San Antonio in 1973 and became the San Antonio Spurs.

+On September 18, 1964, The Beatles performed their only concert in Dallas at Dallas Memorial Auditorium.
+A bomb threat delayed the show temporarily, although no bomb was found.
 On August 22, 1973, The Jackson 5 held a concert in the auditorium.
 While on a five city tour in the final week of 1976, Elvis Presley performed at the Dallas Convention Center on December 28.
 The concert was recorded and later released on the Follow That Dream collectors label with the title of Showtime!
 On April 1, 1977, Led Zeppelin opened what would become their last American tour together in the Dallas Memorial Auditorium, their sixth time performing at the venue.
 In October 1978, Queen played at the Convention Center during their US tour, and the music video for "Fat Bottomed Girls" was filmed at the center.
 Prince had two concerts at the venue: once in 1981 and again in 2000.
 Other performers who held concerts here include: Madonna, James Brown, The Beatles, The Rolling Stones, The Who, Jimi Hendrix, The Doors, Grateful Dead, Black Sabbath, Bruce Springsteen, David Bowie, Billy Joel, Kansas, Thin Lizzy, and Elvis Costello.

 The Dallas Convention Center was the site of the 1984 Republican National Convention.
 President Ronald Reagan accepted the nomination for a second term there on Aug.
 23, 1984.

-Together with Reunion Arena, the center was an emergency shelter for thousands of Hurricane Katrina refugees in September 2005.
-KBH Was used again during Hurricane Harvey 2017.
+Together with Reunion Arena, the Center was an emergency shelter for thousands of Hurricane Katrina refugees in September 2005.
+The Center was used again during Hurricane Harvey in 2017.

-Beginning in 2014, the center became the venue for Fan Expo Dallas.
+Beginning in 2014, the Center became the venue for Fan Expo Dallas.

-From March 31 to April 3, 2016, WWE hosted the WrestleMania Axxess convention at the center, as part of the lead-up to WrestleMania 32 at AT&T Stadium in Arlington.
+From March 31 to April 3, 2016, WWE hosted the WrestleMania Axxess Convention at the Center, as part of the lead-up to WrestleMania 32 at AT&T Stadium in Arlington.
 As part of the event, it also hosted NXT TakeOver: Dallas on April 1.

-On August 17, 2019, Y. S. Jaganmohan Reddy, the Chief Minister of Andhra Pradesh, addressed l Non-resident Indians.
+On August 17, 2019, Y. S. Jaganmohan Reddy, the Chief Minister of Andhra Pradesh, addressed Non-resident Indians.

-Starting in April 2021 and running through April 2024 the annual VEX Robotics Competition World Championships will return to the center.
-The VEX Robotics World Championship had been previously hosted at the center in 2009 and 2010.
+From April 2021 to May 2025, the annual VEX Robotics Competition World Championships were held at the Center.
+The VEX Robotics World Championship had previously been hosted at the Center in 2009 and 2010.

+The Kay Bailey Hutchison Convention Center will also serve as the International Broadcast Center during the 2026 FIFA World Cup.